Myolnir/java-tf-idf/README.md

     </tr><tr>
 </table>

-As prerequisite the service only checks files with ".txt" extension.
+As prerequisite the service only checks files with ".txt" extension and I only check the first level of the given directory.

 The service is always running unless there are an error and every number of seconds indicated on the *period* parameter the directory will be checked again and the algorithm re-executed and recalculate the results.